couchbase/forestdb/INSTALL.md

 We plan to support asynchronous I/O in other operating systems such as Windows and OS X, soon.

+For better memory fragmentation and concurrency management, jemalloc can be linked to ForestDB if available on the host environment.
+Please visit [jemalloc site](http://www.canonware.com/jemalloc/) for more information and install guideline.

 ## Compilation and Build

 We use [CMake](http://www.cmake.org/cmake/) to provide the build support for a wide range of platforms.
 Please follow the instructions below to install CMake in your target platform.